 The Kahoku-mon Gate

 In Maeda times the Kahoku-mon Gate would have been the main entrance to Kanazawa Castle.
-The original was demolished following the fire of 1881, and this reconstruction was built between 2007 and 2010 using historically accurate materials: a wooden framework, with outer stone walls, finished with white plaster and topped with a lead-tile roof.
+A gate rebuilt after the Great Kanazawa Fire of 1759 stood here into the Meiji period, but it was removed around 1882.
+The present reconstruction was completed in 2010 using historically accurate materials: a wooden framework, outer stone walls, white plaster, and a lead-tile roof.
 The reconstruction of all the castle buildings is based on painstaking research of old documents, photographs, and archaeological finds, as well as relying on traditional local construction techniques.

 Inside the gate there are some displays relating to its history and construction.
 Entrance is free and it is open from 9.00 till 16.30 with last entries at 16.00.